missionpinball/mpf-docs/docs/logs/CFE-DeviceManager-3.md

 ---
+title: "CFE-DeviceManager-3: Device does not have a valid config.
+Expected a dictionary."
+---

-title: CFE-DeviceManager-3: Device does not have a valid config.
+# CFE-DeviceManager-3: Device does not have a valid config.
 Expected a dictionary.
----

 This error occurs when MPF expects a dictionary in a config of a device but found something else.